Terror threat morphs in Mozambique | DW | 24.02.2022

 On top of this, people, illegally logged timber, wildlife products, precious stones and gold move through Cabo Delgado.

-According to study, however, al-Shabab itself only participates directly in a small way in the illegal trafficking.
+According to study, al-Shabab itself only participates directly in a small way in the illegal trafficking.

 Rather, the group finances itself by demanding protection money from local businesses and looting cash, weapons and goods during attacks.
 The terrorist group also raise funds through kidnapping and demanding ransoms for people's release.

-The study found absolutely no evidence of this, Rademeyer told DW.
+The study found absolutely no evidence of this, Rademeyer said.
 Rather, he said, the rumors are probably an example of how disinformation spreads within the conflict zone and how this disinformation can be used as a propaganda tool by Mozambique's government.

 To create lasting peace, the government needs to invest in local development and strengthen the forgotten civilian population, the study recommends.

-Martin Abang Ewi from South Africa's Institute for Security Studies in South Africa, agrees with the findings.
+Martin Abang Ewi, from South Africa's Institute for Security Studies in South Africa, told DW that he agrees with the findings.

-"The security situation in Cabo Delgado remains very fragile and dire," Ewi told DW.
+"The security situation in Cabo Delgado remains very fragile and dire," Ewi said.

-Some 734,000 people were internally displaced in Cabo Delgabo, Niassa and Nampula provinces as of December 2020, according to the United Nation's humanitarian affairs coordination agency, OCHA, while 1.1 million are severely food insecure.
+About 734,000 people were internally displaced in Cabo Delgabo, Niassa and Nampula provinces as of December 2020, according to the UN's humanitarian affairs coordination agency, OCHA, and 1.1 million are severely food insecure.

-"The humanitarian situation is … getting worse [and] the government is not capable of meeting the needs of people on the ground," Ewi told DW in an interview.
+"The humanitarian situation is ... getting worse, [and] the government is not capable of meeting the needs of people on the ground," Ewi said.

-The World Food Program, which is the only agency providing food to those internally displaced in Cabo Delgado, is "overwhelmed", he said.
+The World Food Program, which is the only agency providing food to people internally displaced in Cabo Delgado, is "overwhelmed," he said.

 Another approach to solving the conflict is for the international community to make a greater contribution, particularly in the fight against terror, Ewi said.